 Solving an Equation That is Rational

-An equation with at least one polynomial expression that contains a fraction, either in the numerator or denominator is known as the rational equation.
+An equation with at least one polynomial expression in its denominator is known as the rational equation.
 Solving an equation that is rational involves the following steps.
 Reduce the fractions to a common denominator and then solve the equation of the numerators.